Braiding Sweetgrass

 This book made me want to reconnect with nature.
 It brought to light so many things that I never would have even considered as someone who was raised without nature being a regular thing in my life.
 There was an abundance of information to be found in this book, from why the cost of Native-made goods is on the higher side (spoiler, it's because they don't take from the earth before it's ok to) to how a swamp ecosystem would have provided enough nutrients for people to survive without even needing to hunt.
 I had no idea that cattails could be used in so many ways.

-I have a feeling this is an audiobook that I will be listening to a few times over the …
+I have a feeling this is an audiobook that I will be listening to a few times …

 Review of 'Braiding Sweetgrass' on 'Goodreads'